ariadnavigo/minitimer/README.md

 well.

 ## Usage
-Mini Timer requires you to put how much time you want set the timer to in a HH:MM:SS format.
+minitimer requires you to put how much time you want set the timer to in HH:MM:SS format.
 For example, for 10 minutes 34 seconds:

 ```
 $ minitimer 00:10:34
 ```

-Mini Timer also provides a stopwatch mode (i.e. counting time up).
+minitimer also provides a stopwatch mode (i.e. counting time up).
 You may pass an initial time code from which to start counting up or leave blank to start from 00:00:00.

 ```
-$ minitimer -s # Mini Timer will start counting from 00:00:00 up
+$ minitimer -s # minitimer will start counting from 00:00:00 up
 ```

-For further information on the usage of Mini Timer, please refer to the manual page minitimer(1).
+For further information on the usage of minitimer, please refer to the manual page minitimer(1).

 ## License
-Mini Timer is licensed under the Apache Public License version 2.0.
+minitimer is licensed under the Apache Public License version 2.0.
 See LICENSE file for copyright and license details.